Patricia Arab: Political career

 On February 23, 2021 Arab was appointed Minister of Service Nova Scotia and Internal Services in Premier Iain Rankin’s newly formed cabinet.

 Arab was re-elected in the 2021 election, however the Rankin Liberals lost government becoming the Official Opposition.
+As of September 22, 2024, Arab serves as the Official Opposition House Leader, and critic for Energy and the Office of Equity and Anti-Racism.

+On November 26, 2024 Arab was defeated in the snap election called by Tim Houston.

 Community involvement

 In 2015, Arab was the Honorary Chairperson for the inaugural Step Up Walk for Your Neighbour, a 3 kilometre walk that aims to raise awareness for those who are most in need in Halifax.
 In total, the event raised $54,000.

 Arab was the Honorary Chairperson for the 11th Annual Lebanese Cedar Festival, an event that brings Lebanese culture to the city of Halifax, featuring authentic music, dance, and food prepared by members of the local community.